rust-lang/book/nostarch/chapter08.md

 and any other references to the contents of the vector remain valid.
 Recall the rule that states you can’t have mutable and immutable references in the same scope.
-That rule applies in Listing 8-7, where we hold an immutable reference to the first element in a vector and try to add an element to the end, which won’t work if we also try to refer to that element later in the function:
+That rule applies in Listing 8-7, where we hold an immutable reference to the first element in a vector and try to add an element to the end.
+This program won’t work if we also try to refer to that element later in the function:

 ```